tytydraco/yessleep/out/Mother_Long_Leg.md

 “There aren’t many like you, Conner…” A low voice spoke from the hole.

+My body quaked with adrenaline.
+The voice was old and worn, but at the same time powerful and commanding, as though concealing itself to appear less threatening than it truly was.

 A long, pale arm rose from within the hole.
 The fingers were blackened at the tips, and the talons ripped through the skin.
 Dirt rumbled beneath me, and something large shook the ground.
 My body began to shake as fear coursed through me.
 At one point, I thought that I had wet myself.

 One finger gestured for me to move closer, but I didn’t dare to follow.

 “Where is Jeanie?”
 I asked.
+“What have you done to her?”

 A low growl escaped the hole.
 “She found her place… She’s with her friends now.”

 “Who are you?”
 I asked.

 “You need not be frightened.
 I am Mother Long Leg.
 Your smell is not palatable for my taste.
-While delicious, I know that you are unripe.”
+While delicious, I know that you are *unripe*.”

 I swallowed hard, feeling vomit creeping up my throat.
 I forced it down, refusing to put myself in a more vulnerable position to this being of the darkness.

-“Conner… I will give you three more questions.
+“Why are you doing this?”
+I whispered, voice finally failing me and exposing the terror leaking out of me.

+“Enough questions, Conner… Too many questions can soil the mind; eat the dulcet curves and mechanics of the unknown.
+You need to remain sharp for the future ahead.
+I will allow you three more questions.
 Choose wisely.
 I do grow tired of playing games with mere mortals.”

 I thought quietly, knowing that I needed to ask questions that piqued her interest without getting myself killed.
+I had to play her game.
+I had to appease her... placate her to survive.

 “Where did you come from?”
 I whispered, fearfully clutching the grass below me and expecting the worst.

-“A good question…” she replied.
+“A good question… A good question, indeed...” she replied.
 “I came from a very different world, boy.
 I came from a place trapped beneath the earth.
 There are more beings like me, hiding within the gloaming.
 More of us to see.
 More of us to grow… More of us to starve as we wait.
 I was born from a thought and an inkling, birthed by that which thrives within the dark and writhes in the dampness and dank.”

-I pondered for a few moments, thinking wildly for another question.
+I pondered for a few moments, thinking wildly of another question.

 The hand inched toward me, lifeless fingers stroking my cheek.
 My body shook violently, and sweat beaded down my brow.
 It was then I saw the hairy leg emerging from the arm.
 The creature was wearing someone’s arm and hand, using them as gloves.

 “Why did you pick Grenwich to reside?”
 I forced out, recoiling from the creature’s touch.

 A soft chuckle trickled from the hole.
 “Grenwich is riddled with food.
 For what I am needs life to survive, but I need magic far more.
 You see, Grenwich is an unfortunate place.
 Somehow a tear in the veil between realms formed.
 Creatures like me flocked to this town, but not by accident.
 Many… many… years ago, a man ventured to Grenwich.
 He desired to build a superior race, mate with the unknown, and grow it without restraint.
 But the universe must have balance.
 Even it has its limits.
 He was successful in a way, but he let in something dangerous… something that could not be contained by death alone.
-He let in me…”
+He let in *me*…”

 I slowly stood up, and the creature shifted below me.
 A skittering sound speckled over the ground as many hands began to crawl into the hole from all corners of the forest.
 One slipped over my foot, and I forced myself not to cry out or scream.